wallymathieu/assertfail/about.md

 The code that you can see that I'm proud of is for example

 - [Isop](https://github.com/wallymathieu/isop).
 Isop has been helpful for many years when implementing console apps.
 The intent was to provide a controller scheme similar to asp.net MVC but without using inheritance.
+I've used Isop less and less over the years thanks to Swagger/OpenAPI and auth integration in that API interface.
 - [With](https://github.com/wallymathieu/with).
 With is a library where I've explored some of the possibilities of C#.
 I've also added helpful extensions to the library.
 I'm removing parts of the library as more of it is possible to do in C#.
+It is now obsolete with the introduction of C# 9.
 - [Zander](https://github.com/fsprojects/Zander).
 Implementation of regular expression for matrix information.
-This is a reimplementation of an old idea.
+This is a re-implementation of an old idea.
+- [Formik Reimagined](https://github.com/Decerno/formik-reimagined).
+Formik has some performance issues.
+I wrote a re-implementation of the Formik API that we needed to use in a project.
+This library is not needed for very simple forms.
+Another way would be to use another library such as [React Hook Form](https://www.react-hook-form.com/).
+- [F#+](https://github.com/fsprojects/FSharpplus).
+I've helped out and put some love into this library.
+I like how some of the F# code becomes more Python-like thanks to F#+.